Leikaab/apiconfig/apiconfig/exceptions/README.md

 pytest tests/unit/exceptions -q
 ```

+## Dependencies

+### Standard Library
+- `typing` – used for type annotations in the exceptions.
+- `http` – provides HTTP status codes for certain errors.

+### Internal Modules
+- `apiconfig.utils.http` – helpers used when raising client errors.

 ## See Also
 - [auth](../auth/README.md) – strategies that raise authentication errors
 - [config](../config/README.md) – configuration providers that emit errors